Read

 Expectations: To control or to be controlled

-We have no absolute control over the things that happen to us, much less over other people or events.
+We do not have absolute control over the things that happen to us, much less over other people or events.
 Know how to manage your expectations.

 By: